Sarah Kimani: Early life

 Sarah was born in Karura, Kiambu County.
 She later moved to live in Korogocho, Nairobi with her parents.

 Education

-After Sarah completed her primary education, she joined Alliance Girls Highschool to pursue her secondary education.
+After Sarah completed her primary education, she joined Alliance Girls High school to pursue her secondary education.
 Her passion for storytelling grew after her teacher took a keen interest on how she read news stories and gave her a lot of encouragement.
-After highschool completion, she pursued journalism as a career abroad and won an award as the CNN African Journalist of the year(Education Category) in 2004.
+After high school completion, she pursued journalism as a career abroad and won an award as the CNN African Journalist of the year(Education Category) in 2004.

 Career

 Sarah came back to Kenya and worked at Nation Media Group.
 Soon, she landed a job at the South African Broadcasting Corporation (SABC) in 2008.
 She has worked at SABC for the last 12 years.